bentlema/puppet-tutorial-pe/tutorial/vbox/13-Git-Workflow.md

 We will work on a few things in this lab:

 - Introduce a workflow for deploying puppet code to your puppet infrastructure
-- Setup post-receive hook to support our workflow
-- Intermmediate-level Git topics (Branching, Merging, etc.)
+- More on Git branching and merging

 ### What the heck is a Workflow?

 Well, it's just the order of tasks we perform to accomplish some work.
-In our case the work is making changes to our puppet code to affect our infrastructure, while not breaking the production environment.
+In our case, the work is making changes to our puppet code to affect our infrastructure, while not breaking the production environment.

 The high level description of a puppet workflow goes like this: